FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 $$
 where $P_c$ and $P_r$ is the row and column permutation matrix respectively, $D_r$ and $D_c$ are diagonal matrix for respectively row and column scaling.
 The option argument RowPerm (resp.
 ColPerm) control the row (resp. column) permutation matrix. $D_r$ and $D_c$ is controlled by the parameter DiagScale.
-The parameter permr, permc, scaler, and scalec in FreeFem++ is provided to give row permutation, column permutation, row scaling and column scaling of the user respectively.
+The parameter `:::freefem permr`, `:::freefem permc`, `:::freefem scaler`, and `:::freefem scalec` in FreeFem++ is provided to give row permutation, column permutation, row scaling and column scaling of the user respectively.
 The other parameters for LU factorization are ParSymFact and ReplaceTinyPivot.
 The parallel symbolic factorization works only on a power of two processes and need the ParMetis ordering \cite{parmetis} $\codered$.
 The default option argument of SuperLU_DIST are given in the file ffsuperlu_dist_fileparam.txt.

 __Calling SuperLU_DIST in FreeFem++__